Protein kinase R: PKR stress pathway

 PKR is in the center of cellular response to different stress signals such as pathogens, lack of nutrients, cytokines, irradiation, mechanical stress, or ER stress.
 The PKR pathway leads to a stress response through activation of other stress pathways such as JNK, p38, NFkB, PP2A and phosphorylation of eIF2α.
 ER stress caused by excess of unfolded proteins leads to inflammatory responses.
 PKR contributes to this response by interacting with several inflammatory kinases such as IKK, JNK, ElF2α, insulin receptors and others.
 This metabolically activated inflammatory complex is called metabolic inflammasome or metaflammasome.
 Via the JNK signaling pathway, PKR also plays a role in insulin resistance, diabetes, and obesity by phosphorylating IRS1.
 Inhibiting PKR in mice led to lower inflammation in adipose tissues, increased sensitivity to insulin, and amelioration of diabetic symptoms.
 PKR also participates in the mitochondrial unfolded protein response (UPRmt).
 Here, PKR is induced via the transcription factor AP-1 and activated independently of PACT.
 In this context, PKR has been shown to be relevant to intestinal inflammation.

 Viral defense

 Viruses have developed many mechanisms to counteract the PKR mechanism.
 It may be done by Decoy dsRNA, degradation, hiding of viral dsRNA, dimerization block, dephosphorylation of substrate or by a pseudosubstrate.
+Some mechanisms are still unknown, for instance, in Lymphocytic choriomeningitis virus infection the virus is not recognized by PKR, and the current anti-dsRNA antibodies have limitation in detecting dsRNA species of negative stranded RNA viruses, which necessitates the use of a different approach to understand this viral defense mechanism.

 For instance, Epstein–Barr virus (EBV) uses the gene EBER1 to produce decoy dsRNA.
 This leads to cancers such as Burkitt's lymphoma, Hodgkin's disease, nasopharyngeal carcinoma and various leukemias.